Thanks for dropping in on my review, young grasshopper! 🙂

 Wouldn’t you agree?

-So the golden question: Is Discover The Plan a dirty rotten SCAM?
+So the golden question: is ‘DTP’ a dirty rotten SCAM?

 In my honest opinion, YES it is, for some very good reasons.